 He was involved with the purchase and development of the Parker Village recreational project.
 Also, he had been a member of the Westford Capital Outlay committee and Land Use Committee.

 He enjoyed professional and college sports.
 For 22 years he was a season ticket holder for the Patriots and for 34 years he was a season ticket holder for the UMASS Lowell men’s hockey team, the River Hawks.

 With his family he enjoyed traveling, especially to national parks, Hawaii and California.

-He leaves his wife of 53 years, Marjorie, his sons, Gregory (Carla), Douglas (Patti) and Gregory Makula; sister-in-laws, Joanne Buck and Virginia Apt; brother-in-laws, Jon Wiant and John F. Fort; grandchildren, Hannah, Bryce and Cami Makula and Cam, Kyle and Ryan Howard; as well as nieces and nephews.
+He leaves his wife of 53 years, Marjorie, his sons, Gregory (Carla), Douglas (Patti) and Gregory Makula; sisters-in-law, Joanne Buck and Virginia Apt; brothers-in-law, Jon Wiant and John F. Fort; grandchildren, Hannah, Bryce and Cami Makula and Cam, Kyle and Ryan Howard; as well as nieces and nephews.
 Besides his parents, he was preceded in death by his sister, Nancy (Barnett) Fort and sister-in-law, Cay (Buck) Wiant.